airctic/icevision/CONTRIBUTING.md

 **Please, follow these steps**

-## Step 1: Forking and Installing MantisShrimp
+## Step 1: Forking and Installing IceVision

 ​1.
 Fork the repo to your own github account. click the Fork button to create your own repo copy under your GitHub account.
 Once forked, you're